hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ### Userpass

-Provides support for authenticating to Vault using the Username & Password authentication engine *For more details see: [Userpass Auth Method (HTTP API)](https://www.vaultproject.io/api-docs/auth/userpass#userpass-auth-method-http-api)*
+Provides support for authenticating to Vault using the Username & Password authentication engine.

+*For more details see: [Userpass Auth Method (HTTP API)](https://www.vaultproject.io/api-docs/auth/userpass#userpass-auth-method-http-api)*

 The `auth_login_userpass` configuration block accepts the following arguments: